wordbit/wordbit/content/posts/all-the-hair-force-one-you-need.md

 The name floating around for Apple's AR software is "realityOS", so it is out there.
 But AR wasn't even mentioned in the keynote and there were no awkward demos this year of developers holding up their iPads and building virtual Lego.
 Maybe next year?

 That's it for June.
-We're heading into the summer months now, aka known as tech-detox time, and spending more time outdoors, swimming, camping, all that good stuff.
-I wish you and your family all the best - until next time.
+We're heading into the summer months now, aka known as tech-detox time, and spending more time outdoors, swimming, camping - all that good stuff.
+I wish you and your family all the best until next time.